 Cells are the basic unit bounded by the membrane that consists of the fundamental molecules of life of which all living organisms are made up of.
 Cell Biology encompasses everything about cells from its basic structure to the functions of every cell organelle.
-A single cell is an organism itself such as yeast or bacterium other cells gain special functions soon after they mature.
+A single cell is an organism in itself such as yeast or bacterium; other cells gain special functions soon after they mature.
 These acquire unique functions as they mature.
-They cooperate with other cells and become the building blocks of multicellular organisms such as humans and animals.
-A group of small bacteria called mycoplasmas are the smallest known cells.
+They cooperate with other cells and become the building blocks of multicellular organisms such as in humans and animals.
+A group of small bacteria called mycoplasmas and they are the smallest known cells.
 Some of these unicellular organisms are spheres of about 0.3 micrometers in diameter with a mass of 10-14 gram.

 - All living species on Earth are either composed of a single cell or many cells.

 - All cells have certain common structures like their plasma membrane and genetic material.

 - A cell is the smallest living unit of life.

 - Every cell arises from its pre-existing cells.

 Visit cell theory to learn more about this topics.

 Cells are similar to small factories with different laborers and departments that work all the time to make life possible.
 Various kinds of cells perform different functions like protein synthesis and energy production.There are two major kinds of living organisms based on their cellular structure namely: prokaryotes and eukaryotes.

 - Prokaryotes are made up of cells with no nucleus.
 They all are single-celled microorganisms including archaea, bacteria and photosynthetic blue-green algae which are also known as cyanobacteria.